-Join Garrick Chow for an in-depth discussion in this video Understanding the differences between Adobe Acrobat and Adobe Reader DC, part of Up and Running with Acrobat Reader DC.
+Join Garrick Chow for an in-depth discussion in this video Understanding the differences between Adobe Acrobat and Adobe Reader DC, part of Learning Acrobat Reader DC.

 - Before we jump into things, I wanted to take a moment to clarify the difference between Acrobat Reader and Adobe Acrobat.
 This course you're watching covers Acrobat Reader which is the free program available from the software company, Adobe, that anyone can download and use to view PDF or portable document format files.
 In addition to viewing PDFs, Reader also boasts a number of features that let you do things to PDFs including searching them, adding comments, completing form fields, and digitally signing them.
 What you can't do with Reader however is create PDFs at least not without signing up for Adobe's online PDF creation services.